Skip to content

 4. Repeat

-What Is Behaviour Driven Development (BDD)?
+What Is Behaviour-Driven Development (BDD)?

 BDD expands the discussion and focuses on building a shared understanding/agreement with key stakeholders on how the application should behave.
 These stakeholders include developers, testers, product owners and the actual users.

 You understand the customer problem and desired outcomes first before writing any code.
+BDD is more about specification of the behaviour of your system, rather than what automated tests you need to write.

 You use plain language to describe a customer scenario.
 It is important for the team to agree on the format and make this a requirement in the DoR.
 In doing so, you provide a consistent and repeatable approach that will provide what the developer needs in order to design the test.